 Synchronization has occured.
-The six main characters have come together to save the Ariesian Prince from an assassination attempt made not only by the Capricornian Watch but also by the terrorist organization ELPIS.
-Virgo is out of isolation, the traitorous Verga has been removed, the missing peacekeeping agent has been found, the Watch has been disbanded, and now…
+The six main characters have come together to save one of their own– the Ariesian Prince–from an assassination attempt made not only by the Capricornian Watch but also by the terrorist organization ELPIS.
+Virgo is out of isolation, the traitorous Verga of the Romano Family has been removed, the missing peacekeeping agent has been found, the Watch has been disbanded, and now…

 Twin Cities, Gemini

 There was always “a word on the street” in the Twin Cities of Gemini.
 Always something big happening.
 Rumors, tall tales, gossip, and the like circulated through alleyways and late-night casinos like currency.
 Gossip for gossip, rumor for rumor.
 All done without an air of professionalism.
 Parsing through the truths and lies within these things professionally was what Astante did for a living.

 For example, there was a rumor on the street that he was the best at his job.
 And while this was an interesting rumor, no one would pay good money for it.